Market

 and according to the explanations given to us:

 i.
-The Company has disclosed the impact of pending litigations on its financial position in its financial statements.
+The Company has disclosed the impact of pending litigations on its financial position in its Ind AS Financial

 iii.
-There are no amounts required to be transferred, to the Investor Education and Protection Fund by the
+There were no amounts that are required to be transferred to the Investor Education and Protection Fund by

 iv. (a) The Management has represented that, to the best of its knowledge and belief, no funds (which are